Eddie Fiola: The RADical stuntsman

 Eddie believes RAD is loosely based on his life, as director Hal Needham had paid him a visit to his home several years earlier.
 He’d been interested in Eddie’s life and had asked him many questions, which put together, paints a similar picture of Cru Jones life, who’s dad had also passed away several years earlier.

 “I like to play around now.
-My favorite tricks are back flips as they’re fun but 360º are my favorite’.
+My favourite tricks are back flips as they’re fun but 360º are my favourite’.
 Moonwalks on a bicycle also come up high on his list and he can be seen on various old-school You Tube videos.
 Many of the old tricks he does these days awe inspire the kids into thinking they’re new.